-Transocean Ltd. (RIG) said it had been negotiating to pay $1.5 billion to the U.S. to settle civil and criminal claims arising from the 2010 Gulf of Mexico oil spill.
+Transocean Ltd. (RIG:US) said it had been negotiating to pay $1.5 billion to the U.S. to settle civil and criminal claims arising from the 2010 Gulf of Mexico oil spill.

 The U.S. sued Transocean in 2010, alleging violations of federal pollution law.
 Transocean was the owner and operator of the Deepwater Horizon oil rig, which exploded and sank in the Gulf of Mexico in April 2010, setting off the largest offshore oil spill in U.S. history.

 “The parties have been unable to come to an agreement on a settlement,” Transocean said in a regulatory filing today.
 “There are a number of issues that the parties would need to resolve in order to reach any settlement.”

 One sticking point is whether any settlement would cover costs to Transocean for natural resources damage under the Oil Pollution Act of 1990, Transocean said in the filing.
 This clause requires responsible parties to reimburse governments for the cost of restoring natural resources to pre-incident conditions.

 The blowout and explosion on the Deepwater Horizon, which killed 11 workers, prompted hundreds of lawsuits against London- based BP Plc (BP/), owner of the Macondo well; Vernier, Switzerland- based Transocean; and Halliburton Co.
 (HAL:US), which provided cementing services.

 BP and lawyers for private parties reached a $7.8 billion partial settlement of claims in March.
 The U.S. claims against BP and Transocean remain.

 The judge presiding over the litigation set a Jan.
 14 trial date to determine fault for the sinking of the Deepwater Horizon and resulting undersea leak.